How To Choose The Right Crane For Your Application

 Choosing the right crane for a particular job can be confusing.
-To start, ask yourself the six questions on the right.
-Then select from the options below to determine what crane types might work best for your application.
+To start, ask yourself the six questions below.
+Then select from the options on the rest of the page to determine what crane types might work best for your application.

-How high do you have to lift it?
+3. Where do you have to move it?

 Under running cranes are good in these situations, as long as you can use the building structure to secure the crane.
 They are usually found in lighter duty applications.
 Add a second girder to increase lift and span.